Famous For Fifteen Minutes by Chris Green

 One morning I got up and the green light on the phone was flashing.
 I played back the message on the answer machine.
 ‘Hello,’ it said ‘this is Doctor Hopper.
 I hope you are all right.
 I have a feeling I may have prescribed you the wrong … beep beep beep’ My answering machine was a cheap one I had bought at a car boot and had had no instructions of how to reset the message allocation time.
 It did not matter anyway as I had looked up lithium on HealthLine and decided that it might not be a good idea to take it, especially not 1800 milligrams per day.

-I am not one of these motorists that are continually checking their mileage, but I could not help but notice that the milometer on my Citroen Xsara Picasso had been registering 33333 for several days, during which I had been to my acupuncturist twice, and had also driven to the health centre for an extra head massage.
+I am not one of these motorists who continually check their mileage, but I could not help but notice that the milometer on my Citroen Xsara Picasso had been registering 33333 for several days, during which I had been to my acupuncturist twice, and had also driven to the health centre for an extra head-massage.
 There was nothing subjective about my perception regarding the mileage.
 This was entirely scientific; the car was moving along the road, the speedometer was registering the speed, but the odometer was not recording any mileage.
 In some ways, this seemed more sinister to me than some of the other examples of torpidity.
 I set the journey distance register to zero and drove off to buy a newspaper and some groceries.
 The register remained on zero.

 It was the evening of my snake-charming exam.
-I had made the decision to confide in someone about what was happening to me.
-I had chosen Sanjay, my tutor, as the most appropriate candidate.
+I had decided to confide in someone about what was happening to me.
+I had chosen Sanjay, my tutor as the most appropriate candidate.
 Aside from being a damn good snake charmer, he was well versed in phenomenology.
 He seemed understanding, non-judgemental, and had a mystical presence.

-Considering the stress I was under my exam went well.
+Considering the stress I was under, my exam went well.
 I had the cobra dancing to the music of my flute as if I was a professional.
 This is of course not completely true.
-Snakes are actually deaf; it only appears that they are dancing to the music.
+Snakes are actually deaf.
+They only appear to be dancing to the music.
 The thing to remember is that the cobra is expecting an attack so you have to keep the flute moving from side to side as you play and the snake will mimic the movements.
-A cobra’s striking range is roughly one third of its total length, so it is also a good idea to keep a few feet between you and the snake in case it is having a bad day.
+A cobra’s striking range is roughly one-third of its total length, so it is also a good idea to keep a few feet between you and the snake in case it is having a bad day.